thornboo/hitsz-connect-verge/README.md

 ## Introduction

 HITSZ Connect Verge is an application that helps you connect to the campus network of Harbin Institute of Technology, Shenzhen.
-It is based on the [zju-connect](https://github.com/Mythologyli/zju-connect) project.
+It is a GUI wrapper of [zju-connect](https://github.com/Mythologyli/zju-connect) project and adapted to the HITSZ network.

 ## Features